 - Think Globally – For launches with attendees coming from overseas, you might consider offering a multi-lingual presentation within the event app and brochures in other languages.
-Venue and local area information within the event app can provide a nice touch for visitors who have travelled be at your meeting.
+Consider having a pre-event Welcome App with venue and local area information it can provide a nice touch for visitors who have travelled to be at your meeting.

 - Engagement – Bring the audience to life by deploying tools designed to encourage interactivity with presenters.
 Word Clouds, quizzes and polls within an event app can be used to gauge audience alignment, measure feedback from guests throughout the event and form the basis of ROI analytics.

 - Plan for Changes – If your product might take longer than expected to be ready for a key industry trade show or other major launch event, or you unexpectedly have a last minute change in speakers, you can buy yourself some flexibility with an event app.
 Upload the final details at the last possible moment on your event app – being paperless can give you maximum flexibility and reducing stress.

 - Networking – Encourage your guests to mix and mingle, getting the event buzz going.
 Let guest know who else is at the event by sharing a list of attendees or better still, use a Delegate Hub feature which will enable them to network, find colleagues and chat about the event.
 Make sure Wi-Fi is available for guests and communicate your event’s custom #hashtag and encourage them to share photos via social media.